NBISweden/workshop-reproducible-research/docs/git.md

 * Add and commit the change to your local repository.

-* Instead of doing what we previously did, *i.e.* merge the `trimming` branch into the `master` branch, but instead we'll push `trimming` straight to our
+* Instead of doing what we previously did, *i.e.* merge the `trimming` branch into the `master` branch, we'll push `trimming` straight to our remote:
-  remote:

 ```bash
 git push origin trimming